The kitchen is one of the hardest-working rooms in the house, and finding the best flooring for the kitchen can be one of the biggest challenges.

 So, if you have a hard-working kitchen, this could be the best flooring option for you.

 However, there are a few downsides to porcelain tiles.

-- Gives your kitchen a natural, designer look.
+- It gives your kitchen a natural, designer look.

-- Comes in many different options and colors.
+- Natural stone comes in many different options and colors.